 In this article, we’ll provide you with eight useful, actionable tips for growing your small business

-There are many ways to grow your small business, but we’ve collated eight of the most handy, affordable, and easy ways to reach the next level in the business world, including some top digital marketing tips.
+But that’s where we come in.
+We’ve collated eight of the most handy, affordable, and easy ways to reach the next level in the business world, including some top digital marketing tips.
 These methods cover everything from cutting costs to finding niches, and everything in between.

 How to Grow a Small Business: